Advancing Unsupervised Low-light Image Enhancement: Noise Estimation, Illumination Interpolation, and Self-Regulation: Related Work

+In the realm of LLIE, researchers have delved into an assortment of network models aimed at tackling the amalgamation of degradation factors and improving representations.
+RetinexNet\cite{wei2018deep} introduced a semi-decoupled approach comprising a Decom-Net for decomposition and an Enhance-Net for illumination adjustment.
+MBLLEN\cite{lv2018mbllen} employed a deep learning method with multi-branch fusion to extract features from various levels and enhance low-light images through multiple subnets.
+GLADNet\cite{wang2018gladnet} dealt with LLIE via a Global illumination Aware and Detail-preserving Network.
+RUAS\cite{liu2021ruas} employed a collaborative reference-free learning searching strategy to discover a suitable network architecture for enhancing low-light images, obviating the need for handcrafting design.
 Besides, numerous training strategies have been explored for LLIE to investigate the relationship between low-light and normal images.
-Yang et al.\cite{yang2020fidelity} presented a semi-supervised learning approach utilizing deep recursive band networks to extract coarse-to-fine band representations and reconstitute towards high-quality images.
-Guo et al.\cite{guo2020zero} estimated pixel-wise and high-order curves for dynamic range adjustment of a given image using a lightweight deep network.
-Jiang et al.\cite{jiang2021enlightengan} introduced a global-local discriminator structure, self-regularized perceptual loss fusion, and attention mechanism to train the network in an adversarial way without paired images.
-Zhao et al.\cite{zhao2021retinexdip} devised a novel "generative" strategy for Retinex decomposition and a unified deep framework for low-light image enhancement, without external image data.
-Ma et al.~\cite{ma2022toward} put forward a new Self-Calibrated Illumination (SCI) learning framework to reduce computational cost and accelerate the training process.
-Nonetheless, these intricate strategies are proposed indirectly, necessitating handcrafted tuning for each term and rendering the network's outputs unpredictable.
+DRBN~\cite{yang2020fidelity} presented a semi-supervised learning approach utilizing deep recursive band networks to extract coarse-to-fine band representations and reconstitute towards high-quality images.
+ZeroDCE~\cite{guo2020zero} estimated pixel-wise and high-order curves for dynamic range adjustment of a given image using a lightweight deep network.
+EnGAN~\cite{jiang2021enlightengan} introduced a global-local discriminator structure, self-regularized perceptual loss fusion, and attention mechanism to train the network in an adversarial way without paired images.
+RetinexDIP~\cite{zhao2021retinexdip} devised a novel "generative" strategy for Retinex decomposition and a unified deep framework for low-light image enhancement, without external image data.
+SCI~\cite{ma2022toward} put forward a new self-calibrated illumination learning framework to reduce computational cost and accelerate the training process.